Mexican Potato Casserole

 A cheesy casserole perfect for a meatless dinner, brunch potatoes or an early morning tailgate!
 The crunchy topping provides the perfect texture balance to the creamy cheese and potatoes.

-1 (32 ounce) bag frozen hash brown potatoes, thawed1 medium red bell pepper, diced4 green onions, sliced1 (4 ounce) can green chilies3 tablespoons butter2 garlic cloves, minced3 tablespoons flour1 1/2 cups milk1 teaspoon cumin1 teaspoon chili powder2 cups shredded Mexican blend cheese1/4 cup salsa1 cup corn chips, crushed
+1 (32 ounce) bag frozen hash brown potatoes, thawed1 medium red bell pepper, diced4 green onions, sliced3 tablespoons butter2 garlic cloves, minced3 tablespoons flour1 1/2 cups milk1 teaspoon cumin1 teaspoon chili powder2 cups shredded Mexican blend cheese1 cup corn chips, crushed

 - Preheat oven to 350° F.